csa12/yii2/README.md

-Yii 2.0 Database additions by CSA
+Yii 2.0 db additions by CSA
 =================================

-These Database additions for Yii 2.0 enhance or add certain features
+These db additions for Yii 2.0 enhance or add certain features
 for development purposes by CSA and can perhaps be of use to others.

-This repository is available via <https://github.com/csa12/yii2-add-database>.
+This repository is available via <https://github.com/csa12/yii2-db>.
 For license information check the [LICENSE](LICENSE.md)-file.

 Installation